voxmedia/viz-app/README.md

 #### Caveats

-Vizier's ai2html was originally customized for Vox.com and probably does not support all the fonts you want to use.
-If you want your own fonts supported, you may have to fork and customize this app.
-If there are standard web fonts, or free fonts you would like to use, open a github issue to ask for the font to be added.
+Out of the box, Vizier and the ai2html script it provides only supports Arial and Georgia fonts.
+If you want to use non-standard web fonts, you will need to create a `.vizappconfig` file and load it in the program.

+If you notice a standard web font is missing or not working, please open a github issue about it.

 #### Developing